Devinterview-io/typescript-interview-questions/README.md

 // ✅ Accessing the value
 const associatedText: string = MediaTypes.Image;

+// ❌ This is not allowed due to type safety
+// const invalidType: MediaTypes = 'image';
 ```

  the Enum helps ensure the proper data type and its values.